input-output-hk/partner-chains-smart-contracts/README.md

 ## Notice

-As of 2023, IOG will no longer be updating or maintaining this repo.
+IOG will no longer be updating or maintaining this repo.

-After three months of experimentation with the proof-of-concept EVM sidechain testnet, we have gathered valuable learnings from this experience and this innovative playground.
-New use cases and functionality were tested, feedback from the community was gathered, and we are now shifting our focus back to the strategic evolution of our sidechains approach.
+After three months of experimentation with the proof-of-concept EVM sidechain testnet, the team gathered valuable learnings from this experience and this playground.
+New use cases and functionality were tested, feedback from the community was gathered, and we are now continuing to develop the interoperability solutions in line with the partnerchains framework announced at the Cardano Summit 2023.

-All information included below is considered publicly available and is free to be leveraged by developers to fork it to build and experiment with their own EVM sidechain solution.
-Should you have any questions, please reach out to our team on our IOG Discord server.
+All information included in this repository is considered publicly available and is free to be leveraged by developers to fork it to build and experiment with their own EVM sidechain solution.
+Should you have any questions, please reach out to the team on the [IOG Discord server](https://discord.com/invite/inputoutput).

 ## Description
 This specification details the main chain contract of a trustless sidechain system.
 The work relies on the BLS ATMS signature scheme, so we decided to implement the contract in two phases: